 The Best Time to See the Fall Foliage in the Smoky Mountains

-According to the experts, the fall colors in the Smokies will be at their best in high elevations around mid-October.
+According to the experts, the Smoky Mountain fall colors will be at their best in high elevations around mid-October.
 Then, about a week later, the trees in the lower elevations will show off their most vibrant colors.
 The autumn foliage typically sticks around into early-mid November.

 You can use this fall foliage map that’s updated frequently to see when the fall foliage will be at its peak in the Smoky Mountains.

 Check out this video to get a better idea of when the best time to visit is based on the Smoky Mountain fall colors:

 Guide to Spotting Trees Based on Their Fall Leaves

 The changing of the leaves makes it much easier to identify trees in the Smoky Mountains because each species has its own unique shade of color.
 Here is a quick look at some of the most well-known varieties of trees in the Smokies:

 - Dogwood: deep red